BACKING UP

 CD and DVD drives are generally better for archiving projects or data sets that you are no longer working on.
 However, re-writable CD and DVD disks can be used also for regular backups of data sets.

-MAGIC recommends that you have two different backups on your external hard drive.
+MAGIC recommends that you have two different backups.
 One for Time Machine that will backup all your files every hour and keep all the versions of the file as you are working on them.
-The second is to make a complete backup every month or so of your internal hard drive that is an exact image that can be booted in an emergency.
+The second is to make a complete backup every month or so of your internal drive that is an exact image that can be booted in an emergency.

-First check that the Internal HArd drive is visable by checking it in ther Finder Preferences.
+First check that the Internal Hard drive is visable by checking it in the Finder Preferences.

 Read the Capacity to find out how big the hard drive is.
-We recommend that you purchase an external hard drive at least 3 times this amount.
-In this example a 2 TByte drive would be suitable.
+We recommend that you purchase an external drive at least 3 times this amount.
+In this example a 3 TByte drive would be suitable.

 Speed